 Frequently Asked Questions

 ￼!!What is Lab Atlanta?

 Lab Atlanta is a school: an innovative semester-long, honors-level academic program for high school sophomores from greater Atlanta, sponsored by The Lovett School.
-It brings together a diverse group of 30 public and independent school students into an intimate learning community.
+It brings together a diverse group of 20-24 public and independent school students into an intimate learning community each semester.

 By diving deeply into Atlanta’s pressing challenges and opportunities, Lab Atlanta students learn through practical experience to develop the skills and habits of leaders and innovators.
 Lab Atlanta enables its students to build a systemic understanding of themselves, each other, their home city, and the world.